Synchrotron Based Scanning Transmission X-ray Microscopy and Microspectroscopy (C-, N-, O-XANES)

 As a component of my research I continue to apply STXM to a variety of scientific questions in fields such as paleobotany, organic geochemistry (kerogen evolution), cosmochemistry, and biogeochemistry.
 See research projects for details or call/email me.

-I have worked to help develop the STXM user bases since I was first introduced to STXM in 1993.
+I have worked to help develop the STXM user base since I was first introduced to STXM in 1993- and introduced STXM as an analytical method to over 11 other young scientists who are now active users world wide.